 Enter a name for the rule.

-Select the App Action for the rule and specify the information for the Carbon Black action.
+Select the App Action for the rule and specify the information for the action.

-The Carbon Black Parameters that you set will depend on the action that you select:Isolate hosts from an alarm
+The parameters you can set for Carbon Black EDR depends on the action that you select:Isolate hosts from an alarm

 This is the default action.
 Use this action to trigger the rule for alarms that satisfy the matching criteria.
 Select a Location for the triggered action.